vvvv/visualprogramming.net/content/blog/2011/vvvv beta Addon Releases/addons-45beta26-01/index.md

 this needs to go out to the world, so i prepared a little press-statment:

 {{< box >}}quote:vvvv:
-~np~#~/np~texturefx for #vvvv by unc is one of the most extensive GPU-based, opensource image-manipulation and -analysis packages available.
+`#texturefx for #vvvv` by unc is one of the most extensive GPU-based, opensource image-manipulation and -analysis packages available.
 {{< /box >}}

 see, i made this <140 characters for your tweeting pleasure. people interested herein were also interested in [unc's videos on vimeo](http://vimeo.com/unc/videos)